Tainted\\Coders

 }

-There are also PluginGroup types which allow us to group related plugins together and then configure them later, which can be great for writing a plugin that others can add to their game:
+There is also the PluginGroup trait which allow us to group related plugins together and then configure them later.
+This can be great for writing a plugin that others can add to their game.

 pub struct GamePlugins;